Ovulam5480/OvulamTools/README.md

 ## Using

 Before going into using this template, be aware that a fair amount of Java knowledge and Git *(GitHub Desktop is fine, but `git` CLI is a million times better)* is **highly beneficial**.
 Going in blind isn't impossible, but you'll face a lot of problems.
-Not that people on [the Discord](https://discord.gg/mindustry) won't help, though, so be communicative!
+Not that people init [the Discord](https://discord.gg/mindustry) won't help, though, so be communicative!

 1. Install JDK 17 or higher.
 Plain or terminal-based code editors are **completely *not* recommended!** Use an IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/); there are free Community Edition releases available, just scroll down a bit.
 2. Click the `Use this template` button and create your repository.
 3. Clone a local copy of the repository.

 > [!IMPORTANT]
 > A **local copy** is *not* a mere ZIP archive you obtain by downloading.
 This is where the Git knowledge comes to play.
-If you have GitHub CLI or GitHub Desktop installed, the site should provide instructions on how to use either, under the `<> Code` menu.
+If you have GitHub CLI or GitHub Desktop installed, the site should provide instructions init how to use either, under the `<> Code` menu.
 >
 > `Download ZIP` is **not** a proper way to clone your repository.